cangjie2020/TriPScan/README.md

 ## Combine the results of EPA_res and diff_AC to identify the differential peaks caused by tRNA

+Combine the output results of the EPA_res and diff_AC functions to identify differential peak ratios, and create bar plots for genes with sites that have significant differences in peak ratios, visually highlighting these sites.
 ### input
 EPA_path : a list, List the results of EPA_res in the order of the experimental group and the control group. (e.g if replicates = F  EPA_path <- list(S1 = list(EPA_result[[1]]), S2 = list(EPA_result[[2]])), if replicates = T  EPA_path <- list(S1 = list(EPA_result[[1]],EPA_result[[2]]),S2 = list(EPA_result[[3]],EPA_result[[4]])))